I once sat at a kitchen table with a person who claimed to be “race/color-blind;” a person who claimed to see “all people as they are.”

 From the media to public policies and public officials, to the entire structure of society that makes it easy for some to more easily navigate through streets without fear of harassment or death, or to buy a home without discrimination, for example, harmful images, and stories that perpetuate illusory/violent views of others, both consciously and unconsciously, are participated in and maintained by most people every day.

-Ignorance that one is “unaware” of, because he/she has taken it on as a part of his/her ego-identity and false-sense-of-self that is needed to maintain the artificial structures of society that he/she is clearly aware that they benefit from and maintain (identifying themselves with certain groups for the sake of not being disenfranchised, for example, and acting upon irrational, contradictory, and false senses of self-preservation even at the clear expense of others) makes it so that societies exist which claim to believe that “all men are created equal” while simultaneously treating some “men” as less than others in practice.
+Ignorance that one is “unaware” of, because he/she has taken it on as a part of his/her ego-identity and false-sense-of-self that is needed to maintain the artificial structures of society that he/she is clearly aware that he/she benefits from and maintain (identifying with certain groups for the sake of not being disenfranchised, for example, and acting upon irrational, contradictory, and false senses of self-preservation even at the clear expense of others) makes it so that societies exist that claim to believe that “all men are created equal” while simultaneously treating some “men” as less than others in practice.

-This ignorance then, interestingly enough, breeds stronger and stronger hatred and further violent behaviors as a response to the fear of retribution and having to feel/acknowledge the pain of the harm created, solidifying avoidance techniques that reinforce egos that attempt to justify/rationalize certain manifestations and expressions to make them palatable for guilty human psyches to bear.
-The result of this is that most who are trapped in this cycle continue to remain stuck in, and to create more of, the perpetual suffering that leads to their constant maintenance of violent Karmas that they attempt to avoid having to reconcile with.
+This ignorance then, interestingly enough, breeds stronger and stronger hatred and further violent behaviors as a response to the fear of retribution and having to feel/acknowledge the pain of the harm created, solidifying avoidance techniques that reinforce egos that attempt to justify/rationalize (and even lie about) certain manifestations and expressions of distorted psyches to make them palatable for guilty human to “bear.”
+The result of this is that most who are trapped in this cycle continue to remain stuck in, and to create more of, the perpetual suffering that leads to their constant maintenance of violent Karmas that they continually attempt to avoid having to reconcile with.

 In this cycle of unconscious ignorance, pain is created for all because all are connected as one.

-Awareness and knowledge are the cure for this ignorance, but, in order to clear ignorance that is tied to a false sense of self, acceptance of the fact/consequences of the harm that has been created must first take place.
+Awareness and knowledge are the cure for this ignorance, but, in order to clear ignorance that is tied to a false sense of self, acceptance of the fact/consequences of the harm that has been created from it must first take place, and acceptance of responsibility to change/dissolve the destructive illusion must be sincerely grappled with.

-In order for True knowledge to sink in where unconscious bias/ignorance is present, there must first be an acknowledgment of the Truth, with discriminative discernment that is not based on biases but based on the unchangeable Truth that all people are from the same Source and equally human and divine.
-All must come to first know the Self beyond their ego constructs (forced or constructed) and act accordingly before freeing themselves from the Karmic entrapment of racist ignorance in society.
+In order for True knowledge to sink in where unconsciousness and ignorance are present, there must first be an acknowledgment of the Truth, with “discriminative discernment” that is not based on biases, but based, instead, on the unchangeable Truth that all people are from the same Source and equally human and divine.
+All must come to first know the Self beyond their ego constructs (forced or constructed) and act accordingly before freeing themselves from the Karmic entrapment of racist ignorance in society…But for something that seems so obvious and clear, it is most likely impossible to achieve within the next few generations, because most humans are simply still very attached to their animal body-mind-ego complexes, and ignorant about who/what they Truly are.

 Student Subscriber Content Starts Here.
 You Must Be Logged In To View The Rest Of This Article: